cloudnull/transporter/README.rst

 This application will create an image from information from within an instance.
 The application will look at the "*xenstore*" data from within the instance and then use your provided OpenStack credentials to create an image on the understood instance.

-Simply this will allow you to create images of instances on as a simple CRON job or on demand.
+Simply this will allow you to create images of instances as a simple automation; CRON job, on demand, or anythine else you can think of.

 Prerequisites :